berylcczhang/TEST/doc/sphinx/cloudy.rst

 cloudy_slug: An Automated Interface to cloudy
 =============================================

-SLUG stochastically generates stellar spectra, but it does not compute the nebular lines produced when those photons interact with the interstellar medium.
-To perform such calculations, SLUG includes an automated interface to `cloudy <http://nublado.org/>`_ (`Ferland et al., 2013, RMxAA, 49, 137
+SLUG stochastically generates stellar spectra, and it includes an approximate computation of the nebular lines produced when those photons interact with the interstellar medium.
+However, this approximation ignores a number of potentially important effects, and does not properly account for the stochastic nature of the stellar spectra.
+To perform a much more accurate calculation, SLUG includes an automated interface to `cloudy <http://nublado.org/>`_ (`Ferland et al., 2013, RMxAA, 49, 137
 <http://adsabs.harvard.edu/abs/2013RMxAA..49..137F>`_).
 This can be